edwmapa/Maze/README.md

  - WIndows 7 or later (note, only works on windows systems).

 **Developed by:**
--Edwin Ricardo Mahecha Parra.
+ - Edwin Ricardo Mahecha Parra.
--Juan Pablo Giron.
+ - Juan Pablo Giron.